 This exemption is available to any property owner who is a permanent resident of the state of Florida and a Veteran.
 Veterans entitled to this exemption must submit a letter from the Veterans Administration (Letter #27-125) stating that they have a permanent disability to a degree of 10% or more.
-The spouse of a deceased honorably discharged Veteran who was married for a minimum of 5 years is also eligible for this exemption.
+The un-remarried surviving spouse of such a disabled ex-servicemember is also entitled to the exemption.
 This letter can be obtained by contacting the Department of Veterans Affairs at (800) 827-1000 and requesting the form letter listed above.

 A veteran who was honorably discharged from the armed forces and who sustained a "service-connected total and permanent disability" can qualify for exemption from all ad valorem taxes on his or her homesteaded property.